Container build instructions¶

 sudo singularity <CONTAINER_NAME>.simg shub://rickstaa/panda_autograsp:ros-kinetic-cuda10-xenial

-You can also add the --sandbox
+You can also add the --sandbox argument to build the container

 as a writeable folder.